terrorizer1980/litmus/Overview-of-solid-waffle.md

 ### Installing the Agent

 Uses https://github.com/puppetlabs/puppetlabs-puppet_agent.
 Using the tasks we can install different versions of the puppet agent on many different OSes.
-This command can install the agent on a single target or on all targets in the inventory file
+This command can install the agent on a single target or on all targets in the inventory file (installation against multiple targets happen in parallel).

 ```
 # installs the latest puppet agent on all targets